Manning Publishing has been kind enough to help diagram the following mental model, describing how mountebank works:

 - stub behavior

 - Adds additional post-processing to a response, for example by adding latency to the response or augmenting the response with more information.
-A response can have zero or more behaviors, but only one of each type of behavior.
+A response can have zero or more behaviors, which represent a pipeline of such transformations.